entando/entando-docs/vuepress/docs/v7.3/tutorials/consume/external-db-ms.md

 ---

 # External DBMS for Multitenant Microservices
-This tutorial describes how to configure external databases for microservices in a bundle used in a multitenant application.
+This tutorial describes how to configure external databases for microservices in a bundle to be used in a multitenant application.

 ## Prerequisites